-How to Impart the Benefits of Students Working in Groups
+How Teachers Can Impart the Benefits of Students Working in Groups

 3 Fundraising Ideas for Elementary Schools

 Whether for school supplies, special equipment, or for an educational field trip, funds aren’t often easy to come by in public school districts.
 And, with the majority of American families still recovering financially from the 2008 economic recession, raising funds among families isn’t an easy task for a lot of students.

 Elementary school students have several things working in their favor when holding a fundraising event.
 First, many people like helping kids, so the success rate is perhaps greater than if it were a high school classroom organizing such an event.
 Furthermore, most donors feel good supporting and investing in the students and their community.

 Here are some fundraising ideas for schools, ranked from simple to organize, to fundraisers that require more advanced planning.

 Simple Elementary Fundraisers

 - Can Drive.
 In some states, such as Michigan, there’s a 10 cent deposit that must be paid when purchasing soda in cans or bottles.
 One fundraiser idea, in the states where it’s applicable, is for students to host a can drive.
 By doing so, they can pair up and go door-to-door in various neighborhoods asking for people to donate cans so that they may collect the return deposit.
 In fact, by passing out flyers in advance of the collection dates, students can raise further awareness and help prepare area residents.
 Students can also set up collection bins in the school in case students from other grades want to help their cause.

 - Coupon Books.
 Several companies will partner with schools for coupon book fundraisers.
 Under such agreements, the companies have students sell the books to their families, friends, etc. and the students receive a portion of the funds.